cpapadimitriou/Lending-Club-Loan-Data/README.md

 ## Part 2: Data Pipeline Engineering

 In this section I will create a data model in a database engine, persist the dataset into this storage system in a fully automated way, and develop some data validation procedures.
-I will implement this using two approaches (1) a cloud based approach using AWS Glue and (2) a desktop solution using SQL*Lite and python.
+I will implement this using two approaches:
+* A cloud-based approach using AWS Glue
+* A desktop solution using SQL*Lite and python (this is solution is outlined but not implemented)

 ### AWS Glue